Renault Sport R.S. 01: Renault Sport Trophy

 The Renault Sport R.S.
 01 was the host car of the Renault Sport Trophy, the company’s one-make series, up until the series was discontinued in 2016 after two seasons due to low interest from teams and viewers alike as well as the high costs of keeping the Trophy series running.
 In the two seasons the R.S.
 01 raced in, Andrea Pizzitola and Pieter Schothorst would be the Pro class champions, Dario Capitanio and Fabian Schiller would be the Am class champions, and Oregon Team and Marc VDS Racing Team would be the teams’ champions.

 The Trophy-spec R.S.
 01 continued competing in other racing series, entering in prototype classes or special classes.
 In 2017, Equipe Verschuur and AFK Motorsport entered the 2017 GT & Prototype Challenge with R.S.
 01s in the LMP3 class, competing against LMP3 prototypes.
 Equipe Verschuur took the overall win in Race 1 of the Circuit Zandvoort round, but would be forced to retire from the race in Race 2.
 In 2018, French team DEMJ competed in the Circuit de Barcelona-Catalunya round of the 2018 24H GT Series under the PFV-2 prototype class and went on to take the class victory.
+In 2023, the R.S.01 would race in the Caribbean Clash of Champions.